 This is an environmental conference for high school students grades 10 – 12 in Florida sponsored by FFGC, held at Silver Springs State Park in July.
 TGC provides scholarships for students in our area to attend.

 A junior nature camp located at Wekiva Springs State Park in Apopka, Florida.
 Each week for 6 weeks from early June through the end of July, over 100 young boys and girls, grades 3-8, are welcomed to camp by garden club volunteers and friends, as well as highly qualified staff.
 TGC provides scholarships to campers as well as volunteers.

 SPRING PLANT EXTRAVAGANZA

 A Plant Extravaganza takes place in the spring on the grounds at 507 N. Calhoun St. Garden club circles sell plants and garden related items.
 Every hour Tallahassee Garden Club members share a short presentation on a gardening topic such as preserving magnolia leaves, propagating seeds, worry-free gardening with daylilies, invasive plants, native bee pollinators and all about pruning.

-Free kid-friendly activities were provided by FSU Family & Child Science Undergraduate Club this past year.
+Free kid-friendly activities were provided by FSU Family & Child Science Undergraduate Club.